 - 1 French baguette (regular or gluten-free), cut on the diagonal into ½-inch slices

 - 1 large garlic clove, halved

 - 1 ½ cups fresh whole milk ricotta cheese, at room temperature

 - 1 teaspoon good quality extra virgin olive oil

 - 2-3 teaspoons whole milk, cream or half and half

 - Salt and freshly ground black pepper

-- Toppings (see ideas above!)
+- Toppings of your choice (see ideas above!)

 For the toasts:

-Preheat the oven to 375˚F.
+- Preheat the oven to 375˚F.

-Arrange the baguette slices on two large baking sheets in a single layer.
+- Arrange the baguette slices on two large baking sheets in a single layer.
 Brush each slice with olive oil, and season with salt and pepper.
 Flip the slices and do the same on the other side.
 Bake 5-8 minutes, or until light golden and crisp on the bottom.
 Turn each slice over and bake an additional 5-6 minutes, or until golden and crisp on both sides.
 Immediately rub each slice of warm bread with the flat half of a garlic clove.
 Set aside.
 Do Ahead: The toasts can be made up to 8 hours in advance.
 Let cool and store in an airtight container at room temperature.

-For the ricotta:
+For the whipped ricotta:

-Place the ricotta in a bowl and drizzle with the olive oil and 2 teaspoons of the milk (or cream or half and half).
+- Place the ricotta in a bowl and drizzle with the olive oil and 2 teaspoons of the milk (or cream or half and half).
 Season with salt and pepper.
 Using a rubber spatula, beat the ricotta until creamy and smooth.
 The ricotta should be thick but easily spreadable.
 If you think it’s too thick, stir in another teaspoon of milk.
 Do Ahead: The ricotta can sit at room temperature for up to an hour, or it can be refrigerated for up to 2 days.
-Bring to room temperature before serving.
+Bring it to room temperature before serving.

-There are two ways to serve the crostini.
+- There are two ways to serve the crostini.
 You can place the ricotta in a serving bowl, drizzle it with olive oil, and serve it with the toasts and toppings alongside for guests to build their own crostini.
 Or, you can spread the ricotta generously over the toasts, top them as desired, and then arrange the crostini on a platter and serve.